640-KB/GLaBIOS/README.md

-GLaBIOS uses all UPPERCASE mnemonics because 1) it was the way I originally learned assembly language 2) it's what's used in MASM 5 documentation and manuals 3) it would have been an accepted practice in the era in when a PC BIOS clone was written.
+GLaBIOS uses all UPPERCASE mnemonics because 1) it was the way I originally learned assembly language 2) it's what's used in MASM 5 documentation and manuals 3) it would have been an accepted practice in the era in when PC BIOS clones were written.

 ### Build Process:

 1. `MASM GLABIOS;`
 2. `LINK GLABIOS;`  Will create GLABIOS.EXE.
 3. Convert EXE to BIN (unfortunately DOS EXE2BIN cannot do this because it exceeds a single segment by 100H bytes).
 Included is a conversion program to do this and also calculate and insert the checksum.
+Or just remove the EXE header (the first 512 bytes of the EXE file) and then calculate the checksum manually, following step 4.
 4. Calculate 8-bit checksum byte and insert into relative file offset `1FFF` in GLABIOS.ROM.

 ### Testing